-Thirteen natural communities and three altered communities occur on the Preserve, as defined by the Florida Natural Areas Inventory (FNAI), depicted in Figure 4.
-The dominant natural community within the Preserve is hydric hammock, accounting for 31%, with subdominant natural communities including mesic flatwoods, floodplain swamp, and mesic hammock (all >5% cover).
+Thirteen natural communities and three altered communities occur on the Preserve, as defined by the Florida Natural Areas Inventory (FNAI), depicted in Figure 6.
+The dominant natural community within the Preserve is hydric hammock, accounting for 31 percent, with subdominant natural communities including mesic flatwoods, floodplain swamp, and mesic hammock (all > 7 percent cover).
 Altered lands within the Preserve consist of pine plantation, improved pasture, and ruderal lands.
-The ruderal land use is also subdominant, accounting for approximately 6% of Preserve.
-Cumulatively, wetlands account for a combined land area of approximately 60% of the Preserve.
+The ruderal land use is also subdominant, accounting for approximately 6 percent of Preserve.
+Cumulatively, wetlands account for a combined land area of approximately 60 percent of the Preserve.
 The natural communities and percent cover is summarized below in Table 2.